daigofuji/Foundation-4-starter-html/README.md

 http://foundation.zurb.com/off-canvas.php
 for foundation 4.

+If you want a single page without css or js folder structure, I created a version with everything linked directly to cndjs: standalone.html

 I created this for my personal use, but if you'd like to use it, please feel free.
 Shout out to http://daigo.org or @DaigoFuji are appreciated.